-Don't be surprised if temporarily, the elation of securing your new job turns in an anti-climax.
+Don't be surprised if, temporarily, the elation of securing your new job turns into an anti-climax.

-You may feel flat at the prospect of resigning.
+You may feel a little flat at the prospect of resigning/after resigning.

 The thought of leaving colleagues, friends and familiar surroundings behind can be a little daunting.